Matt Murdock (Marvel Cinematic Universe): Appearances

-The character first appears in the Marvel Television series Daredevil and later The Defenders as a founding member of the eponymous team.
-The character's first appearance in a Marvel Studios project is in Spider-Man: No Way Home.
-He later guest stars in the She-Hulk: Attorney at Law episodes "Ribbit and Rip It" and "Whose Show Is This?".
-Cox will reprise his role in the television series Echo (2023) and Daredevil: Born Again.
+Matt Murdock / Daredevil first appears portrayed by Charlie Cox in two of the Netflix series produced by Marvel Television: Daredevil and The Defenders.
+Cox reprises the role in Marvel Studios productions, starting with the film Spider-Man: No Way Home and continuing with Disney+ series, including the She-Hulk: Attorney at Law episodes "Ribbit and Rip It" and "Whose Show Is This?"
+(2022), the Echo episode "Chafa" (2024), and Daredevil: Born Again (2025–present).

-Additionally, Cox will voice an alternate version of Daredevil in the animated series Spider-Man: Freshman Year (2024).
+Cox also voices an alternate version of the character in the Your Friendly Neighborhood Spider-Man episodes "Duel with the Devil" and "If This Be My Destiny..."
+(2025).

 Fictional character biography

 Early life

-Matt Murdock was born to boxer Jack Murdock and nun Maggie Grace.
+Matt Murdock was born to boxer Jack Murdock and nun Maggie Grace, who later abandoned them.
 As a child, Murdock was blinded in a car accident, heightening his other senses, training to "see" using his senses by an elderly and blind ninja, Stick.
-Murdock eventually attends Columbia Law School, meeting and befriending Foggy Nelson while subsequently dating Elektra Natchios before breaking up.
+Murdock eventually attends Xavier High School, eventually graduating and going to Columbia Law School.
+There he meets and befriends Foggy Nelson and subsequently dates Elektra Natchios before breaking up.
 By 2015, Murdock and Nelson decide to open up their own law firm, Nelson and Murdock.

 Becoming a vigilante

 Shortly after opening the firm, Murdock and Nelson are appointed with Union Allied employee Karen Page being framed for murder.
-After clearing Page, Murdock begins fighting crime to protect Hell's Kitchen from corruption facing it following the Battle of New York, donning a costume consisting of a black mask and black suit and dubbed the "Masked Man" by the media.
+After clearing Page, Murdock begins fighting crime to protect Hell's Kitchen from corruption facing it following the Battle of New York, donning a costume consisting of a black mask and black suit and dubbed the "Masked Man" by the media, and "the devil of Hell's Kitchen" by some of the public and the criminal classes, though he rejects the latter when it is mentioned to him.
 His vigilantism brings him face-to-face with crime lord Wilson Fisk, a businessman who has interests in the city as the Kingpin.